-Chicago Masters in Business Programs
+Master’s in Business Degree Programs in Chicago

-In a general masters in business program, students often receive a broad but focused education in the functional areas of business.
-Many business masters programs meld hands-on learning, upper-level business courses and networking opportunities with formats that may include electives and independent research.
-Most business masters degree courses tackle methods suitable for someone who manages people, projects, and day-to-day operations in
+In a general, master’s in business program, students typically receive a broad but focused education in the functional areas of business.
+Many business master’s programs meld hands-on learning, upper-level business courses, and networking opportunities with formats that may include electives and independent research.
+Many master’s business degree courses tackle methods suitable for someone who manages people, projects, and day-to-day operations in:

 - Human Resources